-Well, I also think that the aspect of constraint is really important.
-That also has to do with my own background.
-As a scholar in comparative literature I wrote my PhD thesis on combinatorial poetics, from poetic capitalism in the Renaissance to the present.
-One of the most important groups in this field is the French Oulipo group, which I wrote about and studied extensively.
-It was founded in 1961 by among others Raymond Queneau who was a former surrealist, but later also mathematicians like François Le Lionnais, and Italo Calvino became members.
+Well, I also find the aspect of constraint really important.
+That has to do with my own background.
+As a scholar in Comparative Literature, I wrote my PhD thesis on combinatorial poetics, from poetic Lullism in the Renaissance to the present.
+One of the most significant groups in this field is the French Oulipo, which I studied extensively.
+It was founded in 1961 by among others Raymond Queneau, a former surrealist, who was later joined by mathematicians like François Le Lionnais.
+The novelist Italo Calvino became a member, too.
 Georges Perec was maybe the most consequent and radical of all Oulipo writers.
-The poetics of Oulipo are based on very playful and ironic applications of computation to poetry writing.
-I think they are so much more smart and clever, because they didn't buy into this whole kind of new technology hype.
-They always treated it in a pataphysical manner.
+The poetics of Oulipo are based on very playful and ironic applications of mathematics and computation to literary writing.
+I think they are so much more clever and better than other approaches to computational arts, because they didn't buy into any positivist or new technology hype.
+They always treated computation in a pataphysical manner.
 The Oulipo poetics are based on the principle of constraint.
-An example of this is given by Georges Perec, who wrote a 300 pages novel without a single occurrence of the letter E. This is difficult to do, but you also end up with something more interesting than if you would write the same book conventionally.
+An outstanding example of this is Georges Perec’s 300 pages novel “A Void” which doesn’t have a single occurrence of the letter ”e”.
+This is difficult to do as a writer, but also results in something more interesting than writing the same book conventionally.

 In what sense is using the floppy disk now such a constraint?

-The constraint of the floppy is not just a matter of storage.
-I mean, you could also build a USB stick with only 1.4 megabytes.
-There is also the transmission speed.
-The floppy disk a very slow medium.
-If you play audio and video straight from a disk, often the pure hardware transmission rate of the data lags, so you get buffer problems or buffer breakdowns.
-There is also the unreliability of the medium.
-There's no checksum and the magnetic surface of the floppy disk is not shielded, but fully exposed.
-It's so easy for bits of dust to destroy data.
+The constraint of the floppy is not just its limited storage capacity.
+If that were the only criterium, you could also build a USB stick with only 1.4 Megabytes.
+Another constraint of the floppy disks is its transmission speed.
+It is a very slow medium.
+If you play audio and video straight from a floppy disk, often the pure hardware transmission rate of the disk data is too slow for real-time playback, so you get stutters, breaks, glitches, buffer problems and even buffer breakdowns.
+A third constraint is the unreliability of the medium.
+Unlike with hard disk drives (which use essentially the same electromagnetic technology as floppy disks, only much improved), there's no internal checksumming of the data to automatically ‘repair’ damaged files, and the magnetic surface of the floppy disk is not vacuum-sealed, but fully exposed.
+So it's easy only a bit of dust to get in, land on the magnetic surface and destroy data.
 These constraints are interesting to work with.
-It also operates against the colonialist idea of new technology as a search for the new frontier, a sort of infinite expansion.
-This is a very wasteful approach to computing.
-It's like turbo charging your car, while each iteration has a motor that is twice as powerful.
-I’m not saying that using floppy disks is ecologically responsible, but thinking of how to do things with very limited means can have interesting results.
+This also operates against the colonialist techno-utopian idea of new technology as a search for the new frontier, an infinite expansion into new and even bigger territories.
+This is a very wasteful and questionable approach to computing, similar to how average cars have grown from compact cars to SUVs.
+I’m not saying that using floppy disks is ecologically responsible, but thinking of how to do things with limited means can have interesting results.
 It requires you to think more broadly about what you're doing.

 You hit upon the topic of ecology now, which closely relates to the question how we can repurpose technology we typically deem obsolete.
 Do you think there is a role for floppy disks in the future?